ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 ### What's New in ROS 2?

-Before you begin your ROS migration journey, we recommend you read up on some the new and improved features in ROS 2.
+Before you begin your ROS migration journey, we recommend you read up on some of the new and improved features in ROS 2.
 We've put together a collection of resources that outline some of the major changes in ROS 2.
 **Almost all of these resources are readily available as part of our [migration guide in the ROS 2 documentation](https://docs.ros.org/en/rolling/How-To-Guides/Migrating-from-ROS1.html).**
 While understanding what has and hasn't changed between ROS 1 and ROS 2 can make the migration process go a lot smoother, it really isn't necessary to get started!